Common Deal Structures to Expect in the Lower Middle Market

 One of the most anticipated deal structure points in any lower middle market business is the valuation and purchase price of the organization.
 A lower middle market valuation will typically be based on a multiple of the business’s EBITDA.
 Depending on the type of business you operate, this can range from 4x to 8x EBITDA.
 Generally, larger businesses with more stable EBITDA will also command higher multiples.
 A valuation will also factor in business and industry trends, customer concentration, EBITDA add-backs, and other items.

 There are also situations when the purchase price could be structured in tranches.
 If you have a growing business, the buyer may want to see growth projections come to fruition before the full purchase price takes place.
 Due to this, they may negotiate an initial purchase price and a forward-looking purchase price based on a multiple of future EBITDA or revenue.
-Understanding what the final purchase price is and when it will be received is very important.
+Understanding the final purchase price amount and when it will be received is very important.

 Reps and Warranties Insurance